danagi-com/coding-standards/README.md

 # Coding Standards
-Style guide and coding standards that have to be taken into account when writing HTML(5), (S)CSS and Javascript in Danagi projects.
+Style guide and coding standards that have to be taken into account when writing HTML(5), SCSS and Javascript in Danagi projects.

 ## Table of contents